womanonrails/womanonrails.com/_i18n/en/_posts/2021-01-20-how-to-focus.md

 - I start my workday as soon as I can.
 The best time for me is 7 am.
 - I clean my workspace during the day.
 I remove not-needed papers, books, and so on.
 I check my notes, and I clean them up.
 I close unused tabs in the text editor or browser.
 The most important tabs are for me: time tracker, remote repository, tasks board, bug tracker, and CI.
 - I split my text editor into two vertical parts.
 One is for code, one for tests.
 - I try to don't switch context too often.
 One task at one time.
 I try to group similar tasks.
-I also try to not switch between mouse and keyboard. <a href="{{ site.baseurl }}/visual-studio-code" title="Shortcuts in VSCode">Keyboard shortcuts</a> in a text editor like VSCode are very helpful for that.
+I also try to not switch between mouse and keyboard.
+[Keyboard shortcuts]({{site.baseurl}}/visual-studio-code "Shortcuts in VSCode") in a text editor like VSCode are very helpful for that.
 - I don't check my mailbox till noon.
 - **5 minutes rule.** If something took less than 5 minutes to do, it is better to do that immediately.
 It can be put a meeting into a calendar, set up a new task for tomorrow, or just grab a snack.
 - After I finish my work, I create a list of tasks for the next day.
 So I decide the day before what is the most important in next day.
 It's very useful.
 When I start my work in the morning the next day, I don't need to decide what I should do.
 I already know that.